 The Department of Geosciences maintains a strong foundation in both geology and geography with an ever-increasing dedication to earth systems.
 We offer graduate degrees (Doctorate and Masters level) focused towards both geology and geography, and a series of undergraduate degrees and specializations in geology, geography, and earth systems.
-NEW!
-The department also offers a One year Professional Masters Program in Applied Hydrogeology.
+The department also offers a One year Professional Masters Program in Applied Hydrogeology and a One Year Accelerated Masters in GIST.

 The department offers three undergraduate majors that are similar to, but do not directly correspond with, the above research themes: Geology, Geography, and Earth Systems.
 Our goal is to provide rigorous training in the evolving fields of geology and geography, while providing a third (and broader) option for students who want to focus on integrating disciplines and processes within the context of Earth system science.
 In addition, we have recently joined the multi-departmental Environmental Science program in CNS and provide a leadership role in teaching and mentoring students in this multidisciplinary major.